Vuka951/py-pdf-watermarker/README.md

-# py-pdf-watermarker
+# PDF Watermarker
+* Supply it a watermark PDF and a PDF to watermark all the pages of
-Watermark all the pages of a PDF
+* Watermarks all the pages of a PDF